 The successes of the year reflect well on a hardworking staff, the student body and the supportive parent community.
-I would like to use this forum to acknowledge the work and support of the Board of Trustees and thank BOT Chairman Peter Tai and Austin Rattray for their support and guidance throughout the year.
+I would like to use this forum to acknowledge the work and support of the Board of Trustees and thank BOT Chairman Austin Rattray for his support and guidance throughout the year.
 Our search for continuous improvement and the eagerness to support the students of Waihi College are the basis of any good school.